Overslaan naar hoofdinhoud

 Copies of the Declaration would then find their way throughout the colonies, with the first public reading of the words happening on July 8, 1776 in front of the Pennsylvania State House (today’s Independence Hall) and the last happening in Savannah, Georgia in August 1776.

-Visit the historic plaque and marker any time of day, as both are freely accessible to the public.
+Visit the John Dunlap plaque and the Robert Aitken historical marker any time of day, as both are freely accessible to the public.

-No tickets are necessary to visit the Franklin Court Printing Office, but check ahead for hours and days of operation.
+No tickets are necessary to visit the Franklin Court Drukkerij, but check ahead for hours and days of operation.

 Kom voor Philadelphia.
 Blijf (Over) voor Philly.